Postman provides a multi-window and multi-tab interface for you to work on APIs.

 |Open Shortcut Help||⌘ /||Ctrl + /|

 Working with large amounts of data can be cumbersome and time consuming.
 Postman’s data editor lets you view and manipulate data in a fast, effective, and elegant manner.
+Since most users work with data in spreadsheets, we leveraged those features for the data editor design to make it a familiar experience.

 |Data editor||macOS||Windows / Linux shortcuts|